adhearsion/ruby_speech/README.md

 nlsml = RubySpeech::NLSML.draw grammar: 'http://flight' do
   interpretation confidence: 0.6 do
-    input "I want to go to Pittsburgh", mode: :speech
+    input "I want to go to Pittsburgh", mode: :voice

     instance do
       airline do